HalaAli198/ML-based-G-code-Attacks-Detection/README.md

 # Verify that TensorFlow can access the GPU
 python3 -c "import tensorflow as tf; print(tf.config.list_physical_devices('GPU'))"

-#Note: Make sure to check the compatibility between TensorFlow and CUDA.
+#Note:  Ensure that both TensorFlow and CUDA versions are compatible.